aklump/drupal_dev_sandbox/README.md

 ## Summary

-Define a a file at _private://dev_sandbox.inc_.
-Add `sb=1` to any request query string and that file becomes the response controller.
+Create a file at _private://dev\_sandbox.inc_.
+Add `sb=1` to any request query string and now _dev\_sandbox.inc_ becomes the response controller.
 Quickly test out snippets and code ideas in a bootstrapped environment during development.

-Include `theme={theme_name}` to set the active theme for the sandbox.
+You may also set the active sandbox theme.

 ## Example

-_private://dev_sandbox.inc_
+_private://dev\_sandbox.inc_

 ```php
 <?php